Apprenticeships information for employers

 • For apprentices aged 20-24 years – a proportion of the training costs will be covered with employers meeting the rest.

-As for their rights, Scotland is different to England - in Scotland, an apprentice can only be made redundant or dismissed in very limited circumstances, such as the employer going out of business.
+As for their rights, Scotland is different to England and Wales - in Scotland, an apprentice can only be made redundant or dismissed in very limited circumstances, such as the employer going out of business.
 A downturn in trade is not usually enough to make an apprentice redundant.

 Types